Get answers to the most frequently asked questions here.

 As any future application will be for an installed capacity of greater than 50MW it is considered a Nationally Significant Infrastructure Project (NSIP).
 The process for NSIP's is clearly set out by the Planning Inspectorate.

-The non-statutory consulation will commence in November 2024, which will help shape and refine our proposals.
-Following this we plan to hold our statutory consultation in 2025 to gather further feedback before moving forward with the next stages of the project.
+The non-statutory consultation will commence in November 2024, which will help shape and refine our proposals.
+Following this we plan to hold our statutory consultation in 2025 to gather further feedback before moving forward with the next stages of the Project.

 This site has been carefully selected as part of a detailed feasibility process.
 The assessment includes, planning and environmental designations, solar irradiance and access to the electricity grid.